Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 Final Verdict – Innova Destroyer

 The Innova Destroyer has been and will continue to be one of my favorite distance drivers ever.
 It has great grip, high glide, and consistent fade which really lets you grip it and rip it down the fairway.
+There are a good amount of discs that are similar to the Destroyer, but none of them can get the same flight.

 If you haven’t tried out the Destroyer, now’s the time to check it out.
 Once you get the feel for this disc you’ll be amazed at the distance it can travel and how easy it is to throw in most situations on the course.